WARPD: World model Assisted Reactive Policy Diffusion: Method Problem Formulation

 \section{Method \& Problem Formulation}

-As this work tackles policy neural network weights generation, we take inspiration from the method employed in \citep{hegde2023generating}, where it was demonstrated that latent diffusion can be utilized to learn the distribution of policy parameters for humanoid locomotion.
-A key limitation of this method was the reliance on often unavailable policy datasets.
-This work does not require a dataset of policy parameters but trains on a (more commonly available) trajectory dataset.

-LWD employs a two-step process.
-First, a variational autoencoder (VAE) with a weak KL-regularization coefficient encodes trajectories into a latent space that can be decoded into policy weights.
-The decoder is a conditioned hypernetwork that takes a policy neural network without its parameters (weights) as input and populates it with the desired weights based on the conditioning.
-Next, a diffusion model learns the distribution of this latent space, enabling policy sampling from the learned distribution (see \cref{fig:method}).
+We address policy neural network weight generation, inspired by \cite{hegde2023generating}, which used latent diffusion to model policy parameter distributions but relied on policy datasets that are often unavailable.
+Our method, WARPD, instead trains on trajectory datasets through a two-step process: a variational autoencoder (VAE) with weak KL regularization encodes trajectories into a latent space, decoded by a conditioned hypernetwork into policy weights optimized with a co-trained world model.
+During "teacher forcing", the world model is trained to model the state transitions using ground truth data.
+We use this trained world model to guide the generated policy to always be in the desired trajectory state distribution.
+Then, a diffusion model learns the latent distribution (see \cref{fig:method}).

-Compared to \citep{hegde2023generating}, which encodes policy parameters and employs a graph hypernetwork with a MSE loss on parameter reconstruction, our approach differs as it: (1) encodes trajectories as opposed to parameters, into latent space (2) uses a simple hypernetwork, and (3) applies a behavior cloning loss (detailed in \cref{sec:Latent_Policy_Representation} \& \cref{sec:Autoencoder}) on the generated policy.
+Compared to \cite{hegde2023generating}, which encodes policy parameters and employs a graph hypernetwork with a MSE loss on parameter reconstruction, our approach differs as it: (1) encodes trajectories as opposed to parameters, into latent space (i.e., we do not require a dataset of policies) (2) uses a simple hypernetwork, (3) applies a behavior cloning loss (detailed in \cref{sec:Latent_Policy_Representation} \& \cref{sec:Autoencoder}) on the generated policy, and (4) learns a world model for predicting observations given the action in an environment.
 Below we discuss the problem formulation and derivation.